 H2 automatically adds .mv.db extension to the database path you specify on the command line, so make sure the path to the DB file you pass to the command does not include the .mv.db extension.
 For example, if you’ve exported an application database, and you want to load the data from that H2 database into a PostgreSQL database using load-from-h2, your command will look something like:

 java -jar metabase.jar load-from-h2 /path/to/metabase.db # do not include .mv.db

-If you’re using Metabase Enterprise Edition, you can use serialization to snapshot your application database.
+If you’re using a paid version of Metabase, you can use serialization to snapshot your application database.
 Serialization is useful when you want to preload questions and dashboards in a new Metabase instance.

 Root cause: Metabase does not support downgrading (i.e., reverting to an early version of the application).

 Root cause: Sometimes Metabase fails to start up because an app database lock did not clear properly during a previous run.
 The error message looks something like: